Youth vote in the United States: History of the Youth Vote

-Initially, the framers of the U.S. Constitution and state voting laws were skeptical of the role of young people in American politics.
+Initially, the framers of the U.S. Constitution and state voting laws restricted the role of young people in American politics.
 States uniformly set 21 as the voting age, although Connecticut debated lowering it to 18 in 1819.
 In general, young Americans were expected to be deferential to their elders, and John Adams famously cautioned that expanding suffrage would encourage "lads from twelve to twenty-one" to demand the right to vote.

 Yet as the suffrage expanded to non-property-holders in the early 1800s, young people came to play a larger role in politics.
 During the rise of Jacksonian Democracy, youths often organized Young Men’s clubs in support of the Democratic, National Republican, Whig, or Anti-Masonic parties.
 Presidential campaigns often organized torch-lit rallies of thousands of marchers, and analyses of these club rosters show that members were often in their late teens and early twenties.
 The demands of popular democracy – which often drew voter turnouts above 80% of eligible voters – led political machines to rely on youths as cheap, enthusiastic campaigners for political machines.
 In 1848, Abraham Lincoln suggested that the Whig Party in Springfield, Illinois, make use of "the shrewd, wild boys about town, whether just of age or a little under age."

 In the mid-to-late 1800s, young men enthusiastically cast their "virgin vote" when turning 21.
 Voting was often seen as a rite of passage and public declaration of manhood, adulthood, and citizenship.
 Young African-Americans participated in voting and campaigning where they could vote, and young women, though prevented from voting themselves, followed politics closely, read partisan newspapers, and argued politics with the young men in their lives.